PLEASE VISIT US AT OUR COMPLETELY UPDATED OFFICE - NOW WEST OF ROYAL YORK ROAD

 Palatal Expander

 The name of this particular orthodontic appliance aptly describes its purpose.
-This treatment is most commonly administered at a very young age because the jaw isn’t fully formed yet and it’s still somewhat malleable.
+This treatment is most commonly administered at a young age because the jaw isn’t fully formed yet and it’s still malleable.
 Palatal expanders are used to expand the upper jaw which helps to later align the upper teeth with the lower teeth to establish a straighter smile and a stronger bite.

 Forsus